dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 And now, let's use `adb push` to copy the binary on our phone, and `adb shell` to try and run it:

-(Note that `/data/local/tmp` is the only folder I found where we can run executables):
+(Note that `/data/local/tmp` is the only directory I found where we can run executables):

 ```